County Route 501 (New Jersey)

-County Route 501 (CR 501) is a county highway in New Jersey in two segments spanning Middlesex, Hudson and Bergen Counties.
-The southern section runs from South Plainfield to Perth Amboy, the northern section runs from Bayonne to Rockleigh, and the two sections are connected by New York State Route 440 (NY 440) across Staten Island.
+County Route 501 (CR 501) is a county highway in New Jersey in two segments spanning Middlesex, Hudson, and Bergen counties.
+The southern segment runs from South Plainfield to Perth Amboy, the northern segment runs from Bayonne to Rockleigh, and the two segments are connected by NY 440 across Staten Island.

-The New Jersey Department of Transportation lists CR 501 as a single highway with a length of 53.0 mi, which includes both road sections as well as the connection along NY 440.
+The New Jersey Department of Transportation lists CR 501 as a single highway with a length of 53.0 mi, which includes both road sections and the connection along NY 440.

 Route description

 Middlesex County

-County Route 501 is signed east-west in Middlesex County.
-The western (southern) terminus of County Route 501 is at CR 529 in South Plainfield.
+CR 501 is signed east-west in Middlesex County.
+The western (southern) terminus of CR 501 is at the intersection of Stelton Road (CR 529) in South Plainfield.
 From there, the route heads east to Metuchen, where it has a short concurrency with Route 27.
 It then continues east, crossing the Garden State Parkway between Exits 127 and 129 in Woodbridge, following concurrencies with Route 184 and Route 440 to the southern section's eastern terminus at the Outerbridge Crossing.

-Hudson County (John F. Kennedy Boulevard)
+Hudson County (Kennedy Boulevard)

 The northern section of CR 501 begins in Hudson County, New Jersey and is known as Kennedy Boulevard.
-It starts at the Route 440/Bayonne Bridge junction in Bayonne, making its way north to Route 63 in North Bergen.
-The highway crosses Route 139 to the Holland Tunnel and Route 495 to the Lincoln Tunnel.
+It starts at the intersection of Route 440/Bayonne Bridge in Bayonne, making its way north to Route 63 in North Bergen.
+The highway crosses over Route 139 to the Holland Tunnel and Route 495 to the Lincoln Tunnel.

-At its junction with Route 63 in North Bergen, CR 501 begins a concurrency with Route 63 into Bergen County, while Kennedy Boulevard loops around the northern end of the county and heads south through Guttenberg, West New York and Weehawken, where it is known as Boulevard East.
+At its intersection of Route 63 in North Bergen, CR 501 begins a concurrency with Route 63 into Bergen County, while Kennedy Boulevard loops around the northern end of the county and heads south through Guttenberg, West New York and Weehawken, where it is known as Boulevard East.